rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

 The underlying thread-safe data-structures used in the parallel compiler can be found in the `rustc_data_structures::sync` module.
-These data structures are implemented diferently depending on whether `parallel-compiler` is true.
+These data structures are implemented differently depending on whether `parallel-compiler` is true.

 | data structure                   | parallel                                            | non-parallel |
 | -------------------------------- | --------------------------------------------------- | ------------ |